thduerr/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 * the application is a legacy application and requires technologies and software which are not available in the App Service runtime stack.
 * the application is more complex and consists of different services and processes which have different requirements on computation, storage and traffic.
-Maybe I would switch to Microservices then, instad of VMs.
+Maybe I would switch to microservices then, instead of VMs.
 * the application has technical problems which can't be solved without having full access and full control of the infrastructure.
 * if the costs of App Services grow faster compared to VMs in case of increasing traffic, storage and